-FREDERIKSHAVN: Frederikshavn Municipality takes over full responsibility for Frederikshavn Port after the port has run into financial difficulties.
-This is stated by mayor Birgit S. Hansen (S) at a press conference on Wednesday, writes DR.
+FREDERIKSHAVN: Frederikshavn Municipality is taking over full responsibility for Frederikshavn Port after the port ran into financial difficulties.
+This was announced by Mayor Birgit S. Hansen (S) at a press conference on Wednesday, DR reports.

-- Frederikshavn Port is transitioning to being a municipal port.
-It will do so from 15 May because there is no liquidity to continue from there, says the mayor.
+- Frederikshavn Port is becoming a municipal port.
+It will do so from May 15, because there is no liquidity to continue from there, the mayor says.

-The port has long struggled with the economy.
-There is a debt of DKK 1.6 billion, and in the coming years a liquidity shortfall of DKK 120 million is expected.
+The port has long struggled with its finances.
+There is a debt of 1.6 billion kroner, and in the coming years there is a prospect of a liquidity shortage of 120 million kroner.

-This is what the port's chairman Karsten Dybvad says, according to DR. Such problems mean that he can no longer run the port as an independent entity.
+This is what the port's chairman Karsten Dybvad says, according to DR. Such problems mean that he can no longer continue to run the port as an independent entity.

 From self-government to municipal

-Frederikshavn Harbor has so far been a so-called municipal self-governing port.
-In that case, when the port loses its ability to pay the bills, "the keys land on the town hall", says mayor Birgit S. Hansen.
+The Port of Frederikshavn has so far been a so-called municipal self-government port.
+When the port in that case loses its ability to pay its bills, "the keys land at the city hall", says Mayor Birgit S. Hansen.

-On Tuesday, the mayor announced that a lawyer's investigation had been launched into the port's operation to see if the poor financial management could be responsible.
-The municipality has continually lent the port more money to get its finances under control.
+On Tuesday, the mayor announced that a legal investigation would be launched into the port's operations to see whether the inadequate financial management could lead to liability.
+The municipality has continuously lent the port more money to get its finances under control.

-Subsequently, a new board was appointed, where Karsten Dybvad, known as former head of department in the State Ministry and managing director of Danish Industry, became chairman.
+A new board was subsequently appointed, with Karsten Dybvad, known as a former head of department in the Prime Minister's Office and CEO of the Confederation of Danish Industry, as chairman.

 After the new board worked its way into the cases, the impression of the port's problems grew, DR has described.
-The economy was worse than expected, and this now has the ultimate consequence for the port.
+The economy was worse than expected, and this will now have the ultimate consequence for the port.

 /ritzau/